liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 ### Support for request body scan in AMSI

 The Antimalware Scanning Interface (AMSI) feature now has the ability to scan the body of web requests.
-The AMSI Body Scan feature enhances the existing anti-malware scan capabilities in SharePoint Server Subscription Edition (SPSE) by extending its reach to include the bodies of HTTP requests.
+The AMSI Body Scan feature enhances the existing anti-malware scan capabilities in SharePoint Server Subscription Edition by extending its reach to include the bodies of HTTP requests.

 This is useful for detecting and mitigating threats that may be embedded in request payloads, providing a more comprehensive security solution.
 Users can also choose from the available modes such as Balanced and Full mode for scanning request body.